nogajun/bludit-theme-marble/README.md

 }
 ```

-Go to the child page of the service static page.
-Open Options and set icomoon font name to Custom. icomoon font name can be found in [fonts/icomoon/demo/demo.html](./fonts/icomoon/demo/demo.html).
+2. Go to the child page of the service static page.
+3. Open Options and set icomoon font name to Custom. icomoon font name can be found in <https://icomoon.io/#preview-free>.

+## How to add a contact page

+1. Add a static page with the slug name "contact".

+A link to the contact page is added to the footer.
+The contact page is supported by [contact3](https://plugins.bludit.com/plugin/contact3).

 ## Compatible